sdc-china/IDA-doc/_posts/2018-02-02-tutorial-run-record-and-replay-a-test-case.md

 ## Step 3: Record a test case

-  In this step, you can record a test case according to your inputs on the web UI.
+  In this step, you can record some case steps according to your inputs on the web UI.

 ### Procedure